elhoangvu/dictrule/README.md

 >>> dictrule.Generator({
 ...     "comment": "This is a single-line comment"
 ... }).generate(context)
-"# This is a single-line comment"
+# This is a single-line comment

 >>> context = build_multiline_context('"""')
 >>> dictrule.Generator({